michaeltneylon/spark_rma/README.md

 Many examples have been shown for HTA 2.0.
 The annotation and background correction step requires an input specific to the array type.
 In this script, this file is generated from Bioconductor for HTA 2.0.

-## Documentation

-View the documentation to follow a tutorial walking through an example.
-See the [docs directory](docs/) to build them.